 The Public Safety Office is committed to providing a safe and secure environment as essential to the Juniata College community.
 The Public Safety Office focuses on the protection of college assets, but the primary goal is to assure a safe, secure, and comfortable living environment which promotes learning and personal development.
 Respect, consideration, and fairness to others are paramount in our daily operations.

 The Public Safety Office at Juniata College is an important area within Student Affairs.
-The staff of seven full-time officers, one full time office support officer, three part-time officers, are supervised by a Director who reports to the Dean of Students.
+The staff of six full-time officers, one full time office support officer, one part-time officer, are supervised by a Director who reports to the Dean of Students.

 The Public Safety Office is a service-oriented operation on our campus.
 The Public Safety Officers have a variety of training and professional experiences ranging from criminal investigation procedures, self-defense techniques, and medical training.
 Each officer must go through periodic training as part of their employment requirements.
 Public Safety personnel are on the job 24 hours a day, seven days a week.
 The department has at its disposal a vehicle with full radio communication equipment to communicate with local law enforcement agencies and EMA.
 The Public Safety Officers have an excellent working relationship with the local and state police.